DrakeLmao/ani-dl/README.md

     chmod +x ani-dl && mv ani-dl /data/data/com.termux/files/usr/bin && cd .. && rm -rf ani-dl && ani-dl

+Note: You might have to restart termux for changes to take effect

 now you can finally run ani-dl by typing

     ani-dl